francoriottini/francoriottini.github.io/_pages/about.md

 Since 2024, I have been teaching an introductory economics course, which you can explore [here](https://github.com/francoriottini/EcoIUdeSA).

-My research aims to integrate traditional econometric methods with advanced artificial intelligence techniques to address complex economic challenges and contribute to evidence-based policy development.

 ## For more info

 For more info about me, you can contact me directly at friottinidepetris@udesa.edu.ar.